keptn/keptn.github.io/content/docs/0.5.0/reference/cli/index.md

 ```

 **Note:** This command does not send the Docker image to Keptn.
 Instead, Keptn uses Kubernetes functionalities for pulling this image.
-Therefore, the used Docker registry has to accessible form your cluster.
+Therefore, the used Docker registry has to be accessible from your cluster.
 For pulling an image from a private registry,
 we would like to refer to the [Kubernetes documentation](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/).
 Furthermore, please note that the value provided in the `image` flag has to contain your Docker registry.
 The only exception is `docker.io` because
-this is the default in Kubernetes and, hence, can be omitted.
+this is the default in Kubernetes and, hence, can be omitted (e.g., `--image=docker.io/mongo` is the same as `--image=mongo`).

 ### keptn send event